4 Allophanic Soils

 5. Rapid permeability and high water retention.
 The macroporosity is very high and rapid drainage occurs at low soil moisture tensions.
 Water contents at 1500 kPa soil moisture tension are very high.

 6. Well drained.
 Although poorly, imperfectly and moderately well drained soils occur, well drained soils are predominant.
+Good drainage allows the key mechanism of desilication to occur that favours the formation of allophane and ferrihydrite.

 7. Good rooting medium.
 Bulk density is very low and there is little resistance to root extension.
 In many soils the potential rooting depth is very deep.